Updated as of February 11, 2022

 - When you choose to complete and submit one of the interactive forms on this website;

-- When you register for or participate in one of the USF programs administered by USAC, including the High Cost, Lifeline, Schools and Libraries (E-rate) and Rural Health Care programs;
+- When you register for or participate in one of the programs administered by USAC, including the High Cost, Lifeline, Schools and Libraries (E-rate) and Rural Health Care programs, or any other programs administered by USAC at the direction of the FCC;

-- When you report data that is used for USF contributions and disbursements;
+- When you report data that is used for USF contributions and USF and other program disbursements;

 - When you ask us a question or request information;